 - Acts as if driven by a motor

-Children with subscores greater than 7 usually have significant impairments in attention.
+Children with subscores greater than or equal to 7 usually have significant impairments in attention.

 - Feels sad or unhappy